Bast-Lcrf/Projet5_OC/README.md

 ## General Info
 Project status : not quite done.
+Not working on Nest hub / Nest hub max.

 This project is a simple blog as part of my training, but with some issues to solve.
 I created a home page, a page that lists the blog posts, the page that details the post with their comments.